lesley283/music-reviews/README.md

 ## Web App

+Visit the deployed website using Heroku at https://music-reviews-lam.herokuapp.com/

-Run the web app (then view in the browser at http://localhost:5000/):
+Run the web app from the command line (then view in the browser at http://localhost:5000/):

 ```sh
 # Mac OS: